 Besides the factors mentioned above, it is worth mentioning that, inflation is the greatest factor, which has significantly contributed towards the poverty in Sierra Leone over the past three years.
 Inflation can best be explained; the rate at which, the general prices of the goods and services rises and consequently the purchasing power of the currency falls.
 In the developed world, the central banks try to limit inflation to avoid deflation for a smooth economic running.

 Unfortunately, in Sierra Leone, there have been fewer efforts from the government and even the State Bank for controlling the inflation in the country.
 “The last three years of Sierra Leone’s economy were regarded as highly inflationary periods due to expansionary monetary policies” This indeed is a major hurdle in the way of development of Sierra Leone’s economy.

-A major cause for the high inflation in Sierra Leone is the “excess printing of banknotes which some alleged is to hoard international hard currencies to be deposited into foreign accounts of some corrupt officials in social positions of trust, high prices of raw materials and finished products, high taxes, as well as direct corrupt practices that result in the price level increasing.”
+A major cause for the high inflation in Sierra Leone is the “excess printing of banknotes which some alleged is to hoard international hard currencies to be deposited into foreign accounts of some corrupt officials in social positions of trust, high prices of raw materials and finished products, high taxes, as well as direct corrupt practices that result in the price level increases.”
 Under the heavy flood of inflation, the overall economic growth and financial sectors of Sierra Leone have suffered badly, which ultimately exposed the people to poverty and the poor can be easily exploited.

 But, the most distressing factor that comes out of Inflation is an element of uncertainty, which further cause ambiguity among investors.
 That is why; rather than attracting, foreign direct investment (FDI) in Sierra Leone, the local Sierra Leonean investors left the country for investment elsewhere.
 This largely mismanaged system of economic development can be controlled through measures like; providing security to local investors, encouraging domestic products, rather than supporting imports.